-BTNEP staff reviewed the climate change risks (outlined in Table 2) in a survey that prompted them to decide whether to mitigate, transfer, accept, or avoid each risk.
-If a survey respondent selected to "mitigate" or "transfer" a risk, they were prompted to provide additional detail on potential mitigation actions that could be taken by BTNEP or the responsible party for that action.
+The list of 20 most important risks (Table 3), which were edited for clarity during the interview process in Step 6, were turned into a survey for BTNEP staff to review.
+In the survey, BTNEP staff decided on a course of action for each risk.
+Courses of action include "mitigate," "transfer," "accept," or "avoid."
+If a survey respondent selected to "mitigate" or "transfer" a risk, they were prompted to provide detail on potential mitigation actions that could be taken by BTNEP or the responsible party for that action.
 A total of 6 staff members took the survey.

-- MITIGATE: BTNEP will take action to reduce the likelihood and/or consequence of the risk and allocate resources or time to implement this action.
-Note that there may be some risks that BTNEP should mitigate that are poorly understood.
-A research project may need to be the first mitigating action. - TRANSFER: BTNEP will assign responsibility for reducing a risk to an outside organization and will affirm that this organization allocates resources to mitigate the risk.
-This may mean that another agency is already taking hazard mitigation actions that would have the co-benefit of reducing BTNEP's risk.
-This may also mean that BTNEP transfers a risk by partnering with another organization or by making a financial contribution to another organization's mitigation project. - ACCEPT: BTNEP decides that it is not currently feasible for them or their partners to mitigate this risk or develop an adaptation plan.
+Mitigate: BTNEP will take action to reduce the likelihood and/or consequence of the risk and allocate resources or time to implement this action.

+Transfer: BTNEP will assign responsibility for reducing a risk to an outside organization and will affirm that the organization allocates resources to take action.
+BTNEP may transfer a risk because another agency is already taking actions that reduce the risk.
+BTNEP may also transfer a risk by partnering with another organization or by making a financial contribution to another organization's project.

+Accept: BTNEP decides that it is not currently feasible for them or their partners to mitigate this risk or develop an adaptation plan.
 Accepting a risk means that BTNEP will continue to monitor the risk and deal with it if or when impacts occur or address the risk at a later time as more resources or information become available.

-• AVOID: BTNEP decides to avoid a risk by administratively narrowing it's organizational goals rather than addressing that risk.
+Avoid: BTNEP decides to avoid a risk by administratively narrowing it's organizational goals rather than addressing that risk.
 Avoiding a risk does not mean that the impacts go away.
 Rather, it means that BTNEP will move away from this objective and not put resources or time towards addressing it.